mnriem/github-copilot-for-teaching/README.md

 This project provides multiple custom chat modes for GitHub Copilot, each designed to help you learn and practice different skills:

+- **Teach Biology**: An interactive biology teacher bot for learning biological concepts, processes, and laboratory techniques with a focus on safety.
+[Learn more →](Teach-Biology-README.md)
 - **Teach Chemistry**: An interactive chemistry teacher bot for learning chemical concepts, reactions, and laboratory techniques with a focus on safety.
-[Learn more &rarr;](Teach-Chemistry-README.md)
+[Learn more →](Teach-Chemistry-README.md)
 - **Teach Chess**: An interactive chess teacher bot for learning chess fundamentals, tactics, strategy, and openings.
 [Learn more &rarr;](Teach-Chess-README.md)
 - **Teach Math**: A mathematics teacher bot for learning math concepts, problem-solving, and computational math projects.
 [Learn more &rarr;](Teach-Math-README.md)
 - **Teach Music**: An interactive music theory teacher bot for learning musical concepts, theory, and composition.
 [Learn more &rarr;](Teach-Music-README.md)